Your Guide to Cannabis Concentrates

 The interaction between body chemistry and specific strains is one of the greatest mysteries of cannabis.
 Whether a strain (and its associated concentrate) affects you in an uplifting way or a relaxing way depends largely upon how it interacts with your body, as well as the manner in which it is consumed.

 Often concentrates are recommended for patients requiring a higher level of medication for certain conditions.
-However, some prefer concentrated for ease of use and minimal size of dose.
+Some patients prefer concentrated medication for ease of use and small dose size.